Bucs make it official: terminate Antonio Brown's contract - WHIZ News

 “He was very upset at halftime about who was getting targeted.
 We got that calmed down.
 Players took care of that,” the coach added.
 “It started again on the sideline.
 We called the personnel group that he had played in the entire game.
 He refused to go in the game.”

-Arians said when he became aware of what was going on, he went to Brown to ask “what’s going on.”
+Arians said when he became aware of the situation, he went to Brown to ask “what’s going on?”

 The coach said Brown responded “I ain’t playing … I ain’t getting the ball.”